Constructive Engagement / Collaborative

 The Colorado legislature authorized use of GAPs in 2008, but no GAPs have been prepared to date.

 A Geographic Area Plan (GAP) is a Colorado-specific planning tool for addressing cumulative impacts from oil and gas development.
 The GAP covers entire gas fields or geologic basins and can include activities of multiple operators in multiple sub basins or drainages over a period of ten years or more.
 The plan is intended to assist the COGCC to adopt basin specific rules that address unique geologic or hydrological features.
 The COGCC first publishes a notice of intent to initiate a GAP which then allows for a public participation process.
-The COGCC then consults local governments and other agencies such as the CDOW, the CDPHE, County Commissions, and local government designees.
+The COGCC then consults local governments and other agencies such as the CPW, the CDPHE, County Commissions, and local government designees.
 The COGCC also considers any local government comprehensive plans or other long range planning tools for the GAP.
 This plan may include development scenarios, designate units, adopt spacing orders, implement sampling or monitoring plans, or require consolidation of facilities.

 Community Development Plan